Baligh Hamdi: Egyptian Folk Inspiration

 Baligh Hamdi frequently said that he drew upon musical ideas and aesthetics in Egyptian folk melodies and rhythms in composing his songs.
 He also drew on ideas that were floating around in the contemporary music of his time.
 His sound has a classical flavor due to the heavy use of the string orchestra.
 But he also made some use of electronic keyboards and guitars in harmony with the strings, or alternating with the strings, in many songs.

 His best work is published as recordings under the name of the singer.
 The singers include Umm Kulthum, Abdel Halim Hafez, Shadia, Layla Murad, Najat Al Saghira, Fayza Ahmed, Warda (whom he was married to for a decade), Sabah, and other singers.
-Not to mention his precious contribution in soundtracks of feature films including the award winning film; A Taste of Fear (1969), which was listed in the CIFF Top hundred Egyptian films.
+He had also collaborated with the legendary singer Aziza Jalal who promoted her songs Mestaniak and Haramt El Hob Alaya one of the best arabic songs in the 80s.